This article answers some frequently asked questions about Azure Managed Disks and Azure Premium Storage.

 How is pricing of premium managed disks different from unmanaged disks?

 The pricing of premium managed disks is the same as unmanaged premium disks.

 Yes.
-You can change the storage account type of your managed disks using the Azure portal, PowerShell, or the Azure CLI.
+You can change the storage account type of your managed disks by using the Azure portal, PowerShell, or the Azure CLI.

-Is there a way I can copy or export a managed disk to a private storage account?
+Is there a way that I can copy or export a managed disk to a private storage account?

 Can I use a VHD file in an Azure storage account to create a managed disk in a different region?

 Are there any scale limitations for customers that use managed disks?

 Managed Disks eliminates the limits associated with storage accounts.
 However, the number of managed disks per subscription is limited to 2,000 by default.
 You can call support to increase this number.